curityio/oauth-agent-node-express/README.md

 Node and the Express framework are used to build the API, enabling you to deploy it to a host of your choice.\
 The API handles token responses from an Authorization Server, then saves encrypted tokens in http-only cookies.\
 The API is therefore stateless and easy to manage, and does not require a database.\
-The SPA can then use secure cookies to call business APIs, or to get userinfo from the Backend for Frontend API.
+The SPA can then use secure cookies to call business APIs, or to get userinfo from this API.

 ## API Endpoints